 "In this beautifully crafted historical romance about the journey and eventual sinking of the Titanic, debut author Beaumont weaves facts with fiction to create a transcendent tale.
 The author modestly points out that the novel is not a 100% accurate portrayal of the tragedy, but it’s close enough that readers will feel as if they have experienced the disaster personally.

-Amazon reviews almost all very positive, one of the few negative reviews (2 stars out of 5) makes an interesting observation.
+Amazon reviews are almost all very positive, one of the few negative reviews (2 stars out of 5) makes an interesting observation.
 "Mrs Giggles" states: "Ironically, I feel that if the author had allowed this Murdoch to be a married man, and the whole love story is basically one borne out of desperate, adulterous passion or other nihilistic elements, then this story would have worked."

 A drawing by the author, showing Murdoch and Bailey meeting in the afterlife, clearly based on the 1997 film.
 (Click image to enlarge)